Privative: Privative prefixes

-Privative prefixes are not feature of Indo-European languages only, but also exist in languages belonging to other families, such as אל־ (Semitic).
+Privative prefixes are not a feature exclusive to Indo-European languages, but also exist in languages belonging to other families, such as אל־ (Semitic).

 Confusion of privative and non-privative in English

 Many words introduced into the English from the Latin start with the prefix in-.
 While often, it is a privative, it is not always so.
 Even if it is a privative, the meaning may be unclear to those who are not familiar with the word.
 The following three examples illustrate that: